paytrail/api-documentation/docs/README.md

 ## API endpoint

-API endpoint is `api.checkout.fi`
+API endpoint is `service.paytrail.com`

 ## Authentication

 All API calls need to be signed using HMAC and SHA-256 or SHA-512.
 When a request contains a body, the body must be valid JSON and a `content-type` header with the value `application/json; charset=utf-8` must be included.

 All API responses are signed the same way, allowing merchant to verify response validity.
-In addition, the responses contain `cof-request-id` header.
+In addition, the responses contain `request-id` header.
 Saving or logging the value of this header is recommended.

 The signature is transmitted in the `signature` HTTP header.
 Signature payload consists of the following fields separated with a line feed (`\n`).
 Carriage returns (`\r`) are not supported.